nicholasnevius/SQL-Notes/README.md

           + Can call functions
       ###
     ## Example
+      + NOTE: Requires CREATE PROCEDURE permission in the DB and ALTER permission on the schema you are creating it in

+      + Can be made in 2 different ways
+        + Query

                 CREATE PROCEDURE myProcedure AS PRINT 'This is my store procedure:)'
+        + SSMS
+            + Databases -> Database -> Programmability
+            + Right click Stored Procedures -> New Stored Procedure
+            + Control + Shift + M will allow you to setup parameters
     ## Execute store procedure
         exec myProcedure